-MDPD will migrate existing electronic records stored within a range of systems into the proposed Solution.
-This is in order to provide a useful repository of data for investigative and analytical needs from day one, and in order to allow decommissioning of legacy systems while retaining data in compliance with data retention requirements.
+MDPD will migrate existing data stored within a range of systems into the proposed PWFMS Solution.
+This is in order to provide a useful repository of data for investigative and analytical needs from day one, and in order to allow decommissioning of legacy systems while retaining data in compliance with Florida General Records Schedule (G2) data retention requirements.

-The County expects the Selected Proposer to work with ITD staff to develop a migration approach including identifying data mappings, data cleansing process, and assist in performing migration activities where needed.
+The County expects the selected Proposer to work with ITD staff to develop a migration approach including identifying data mappings, data cleansing process, and assist in performing migration activities where needed.

-The following is an approximate amount of data which MDPD desires to migrate, based on counts current at time of writing plus two years growth:
+The following is an estimated approximate amount of data which MDPD desires to migrate, based on counts current at time of writing plus two years growth:

-Record Type Current Count Approx. Annual Growth
+Record Type Estimated Count at time of implementation Approx. Annual Growth

+Case Records (in Crime Analysis System) 11.4 million 250,000

 Offense/Incident and Supplemental Reports 7.5 million 200,000

 Arrest Forms 2 million 30,000

 Citations 300,000 15,000

 Crash Reports 700,000 50,000

 Field Interviews 1.75 million 20,000